This Course is a Portal into The Heart and Soul of Herbal Medicine.

 - if you are averse to a group setting or impatient with class discussion

-- if you do not have access to a computer with video and microphone capabilities.
+- if you do not have access to strong wifi or a computer with video and microphone capabilities.

-Yes, all Zoom video calls will be recorded for later viewing for a maximum of one year after the program ends.
+Yes, all Zoom classes will be recorded for later viewing for a maximum of one year after the program ends.
 This provides the opportunity to watch and re-watch at anytime to maximize your learning.
-You will have life-time access to the Pacific Rim College online videos.
+You will have lifetime access to the Pacific Rim College online videos.

 Students may be refunded 80% of course registration price within the first 7 days of the course start date.
 There are no refunds after 7 days of course registration, including for those students on payment plans.